Discover the Tamar Valley

 Most lanes lead to Cotehele, the National Trust's Medieval property that attracts thousands of visitors every year.
 The house itself is full of period tapestries and furnishings, whilst its sheltered grounds lead down past ponds and rhododendrons to the river below.
 Here you will find Cotehele Quay, home to the 'Shamrock', a Victorian sailing barge that used to sail up and down the coast of Devon and Cornwall.
 One of her cargos may well have been grain or corn, and here, just up the valley you will find Cotehele Mill, where they still make flour in the old fashioned way using water-power.

 Calstock is a pretty village with a couple of pubs down by the river and several shops and cafes to peruse.
 There's a vibrant arts scene and you may be lucky to coincide with a concert or exhibition.
-It also has it's own railway station on the Tamar Valley line, giving access to Plymouth and other village in the valley.
-People looking to stay in Calstock should check out Mariners House, a 200 year old cottage overlooking the river or Todsworthy Farm Cottages in the nearby village of Albaston.
+It also has it's own railway station on the Tamar Valley line, giving access to Plymouth and other villages in the valley.
+People looking to stay in the area should check out Todsworthy Farm Cottages in the nearby village of Albaston.

 The river continues beyond Gunnislake, entering steeply wooded valleys as it heads toward Launceston but that section will be covered in another blog.
 For now enjoy discovering the section covered.